banner

 Personal faith, not desperation

 Are these just fox-hole prayers?
 Fox-hole prayers are pleas to God offered only when a person is in dire straits.
 For instance, a soldier might offer a desperate plea when hiding from the enemy with no means of escape.
 It may sound something like this: “If there is a God up there listening, I am in great trouble.
 Please help me!
 Get me out of this, and I’ll owe you one.”
 No, David’s prayer is not a fox-hole prayer, although he is in danger.
 His prayer is much more personal and reveals a dependence on the LORD.
 David has confidence in God, even before the LORD delivers him (Psalm 57:7).
-Such confidence requires a personal relationship with God (Psalm 142:5).
+He has a personal relationship with God.

 Who is our refuge during outbreaks of sickness and disease, financial crisis, or troubled relationships?
 Why not go to the LORD?
 He has the power to change circumstances.
-If we trust him for our salvation, he will not disappoint us (more...).
-A close personal relationship with the LORD gives us confidence in him during days of distress.
+If we trust him for our salvation, he will not disappoint us.
+A close personal relationship with the LORD gives us confidence in him during days of distress ( more...).

 Focus Verse